• Skip to primary navigation

 March 20, 2024

 The pressure keeps building for lawmakers to take action on Medicaid expansion.
 And the latest voices adding to that chorus for change are trying to appeal to lawmaker’s morals.
-You’ll […]
+You’ll hear plenty about the political consequences of votes on controversial bills in the halls of the Capitol.
+But, clergy members are trying to tap into […]

 Filed Under: In the News